 A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-We are really keen to hear more about exhibition launches, conferences (live or virtual) and webinars, and new or interesting online content.
 If you have any top tips and recommendations for our next Digest please drop an email to firstname.lastname@example.org.